conneroisu/vim-toggle/README.md

 ## Basic Usage
 Once installed, you can toggle vim mode on and off with a command.
 You can configure this command to a hotkey of your choice in the settings.
 You can also turn off or on notifications for when vim mode is turned on or off.
-### Normal installation
+### Normal installation(NOT YET ACCEPTED)
 To install this plugin normally, you can navigate within the obsidian app to the community plugins to view and install this plugin without even exiting the app!
 Hopefully you can find some use for it yourself!
+(You will be able to do this soon).

 ### Manual Installation
 To install this plugin manually, you'll need to download the source code from the [GitHub repository](https://github.com/nkomarn/obsidian-vim-mode) and place it in the `plugins` folder in your Obsidian data directory.
 Once that is done, restart Obsidian and you should be good to go.